 Nancy E. Avitabile, LMSW, CMC — Owner/Care Manager

 Nancy is the owner of Urban Eldercare, LLC and a founding partner of Home Care Match, LLC.
 Nancy is an LMSW, former researcher and Aging Life Care Manager.
 As a 6-year board member and 2018 President of the Aging Life Care Association™, she has been featured on Thomson Reuters, “The Business of Managing Old Age”, has written for the Aging Life Care Association™ publications, “Inside ALCA” and “The Journal of Aging Life Care” and has been quoted in Consumer Reports, US News and World Reports, caring.com and seniorhomes.com.
-In 2006, she was honored with the Outstanding Chapter Member award for the New York Chapter and in 2014, she became a Fellow of the Leadership Academy.
+In 2006 and 2019, she was honored with the Outstanding Chapter Member award for the New York Chapter and in 2014, she became a Fellow of the Leadership Academy.
 Nancy holds anMSW, a BFA and BA from the University of Connecticut.
 She has a Post Masters Certificate in Gerontology from the Brookdale Center of Healthy Aging, where she is now an instructor.

 (NYS Licensed Social Worker: 058334-1)